 University of Wisconsin Stout | Wisconsin's Polytechnic University

-Spring 2013 Commencement will have separate Graduate School ceremony on Friday evening.
+Spring 2014 Commencement will have separate Graduate School ceremony on Sunday.
 Undergraduate ceremonies will be on Saturday.

 The university encourages all eligible degree candidates, faculty, and academic staff to participate in the Commencement ceremonies.
 Ceremony participation is voluntary and is not required for degree conferral.